 2) The higher incidence of urinary tract infection in women is considered to be caused by the anatomical fact that in women the urethra is closer to the anus.
 But proponents of Candida effects point out that multiple pregnancy, female hormones in general and an additional cavity inviting colonization all make women more vulnerable to Candida, so that treatment for fungi should be considered when there is a urinary tract infection.
 The antibiotics used for urinary tract infection are particularly strong.
 Using them with no antifungal medication may worsen the underlying condition - in a feedback loop similar to that just described for ear infections.

-3) Another example is that in the treatment of depression, the possibility of leaky gut releasing peptides and opiates into the blood stream is never considered.
-This is shown in a Jan 2010 PBS video that includes the case of a girl who slid into depression at puberty.
+that includes the case of a girl who slid into depression at puberty.
 There was no consideration of antifungal treatment and no inquiry into any possibility whether antibiotics or carbohydrate diet with female hormonal change might have stimulated growth of Candida.
-And when all anti-depressive medications failed, the treatment moved to last-resort electroconvulsive shock therapy.
-The electroshock devices may be downgraded by the FDA to "low risk."
+And when all anti-depressive medications failed, the treatment moved to last-resort

 Design of medications for attacking Candida is limited by the similarity in cell wall structures of yeasts and of cells in the human body.
 Non-systemic Nystatin and systemic Fluconazole (Diflucan) are reasonably potent.
 Garlic and probiotics supplements are natural antifungls.
 Treatment must include lowering of carbohydrate in diet and should include removal of chemicals as from carpeting and plywood sub-flooring.